-Businesses are not required to provide severance for terminated employees, but packages of these kinds are customary for most professional lines of business in the United States.
-Sometimes the severance package will act as consideration in an indemnity contract required by the company at the time of termination.
-This is done to make the contract enforceable, as contracts are not legal and valid unless some sort of valuable consideration seals the transaction.
+Businesses are not required to provide severance packages for terminated employees, but practices of these kinds are customary for most professional lines of business in the United States.
+Sometimes the severance package will act as consideration in an indemnity contract required by the company at the time of termination; this is done to make the contract enforceable, as contracts are not legal and valid unless some sort of valuable consideration seals the transaction.

 The first thing you should do when acquiring a severance package from your provider is to have an uninvolved third party examine the details and documents of the offer.
-With the guidance of a lawyer, you can find out if the package offered by the company is adequate in terms of routine amounts based on your time of service, years of experience, and other mitigating factors.
-A lawyer can also explain your rights and responsibilities under any arrangements you may be asked to sign in exchange for the severance package, and may suggest more aggressive compensation based on your personal factors.
+With the guidance of an employment lawyer, you could find out if the package offered by the company is adequate in terms of routine amounts based on your time of service, years of experience, and other mitigating factors.
+An employment lawyer can also explain your rights and responsibilities under any arrangements you may be asked to sign in exchange for the severance package and may suggest more aggressive compensation based on your personal factors.

-You may be able to mediate a severance package even in instances where there is no package offered as part of a staff contract or an end of contract.
+You may be able to mediate a severance package even in instances where one is not offered as part of a staff contract or an end of contract.
 While it is up to you to seek out compensation, and it may or may not be successful, it is a great strategic move to try and negotiate the terms of your termination proactively.
-Should you have received special responsibilities during your tenure with the company, you may find yourself in a good negotiating position to make arrangements with your company.
+Should you have received special responsibilities during your tenure with the company, you may find yourself in a good negotiating position to make arrangements with your employer.

-It is vital to know that no offer of severance is absolute.
+It is vital to know that no offer of a severance package is absolute.
 Often, the preliminary amount presented by your managers is provided after review from the in-house or independent legal team helping in the layoffs.
-Some less honest companies may try to make the employee believe that the offer is not open for consideration, or that there is no place for change in the finished document, but this is simply not the case..
-This strategy is meant to intimidate the worker out of negotiations, and expedite the process of layoffs or termination.
+Some less honest companies may try to make the employee believe that the offer is not open for consideration, or that there is no place for change in the finished document, but this is simply not the case.
+This strategy is meant to intimidate the worker out of negotiations and speed up layoffs or termination.